iamdamion/HCP-snippets/md_files/values_on_parcels.md

 example: Simple walkthrough and example code (python) to create a "template" surface pscalar, then to populate the Gordon 333 surpace parcels with arbirary values.
 (good for visualization of any metric or value you are computing using parcels.)
 -->
-Simple walkthrough and example code (python) to create a "template" surface pscalar, then to populate the Gordon 333 surpace parcels with arbirary values.
+Simple walkthrough and example code (python) to create a "template" surface pscalar, then to populate the Gordon 333 surface parcels with arbitrary values.
 (good for visualization of any metric or value you are computing using parcels.)

 ## Why do we need this?